oracle-cne/ocne/doc/cluster-management/olvm.md

 This includes the virtual IP and all the IPs for the Kubernetes nodes.

 ## Capacity
-Make sure your workload cluster has the capacity as specfied in the instructions in the document.
+Make sure your workload cluster has the capacity as specified in the instructions in the document.
 If not, then you will see problems like pods being evicted, etc.

 ## Cleanup